gmananthu3/devutti/README.md

 ```
 Due to Whatsapp bot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, Pikachu executives do not accept responsibility.
+Absolutely, devutti executives do not accept responsibility.
-By establishing the Pikachu, you are deemed to have accepted these responsibilities.
+By establishing the devutti, you are deemed to have accepted these responsibilities.
 ```

 ## Developers